waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Victory Road 1F Puzzle (Western Section):** Confirmed a soft-lock state on the western side.
 The upper platform is a dead end.
 The only solution is to reset the puzzle by leaving and re-entering the map.
 - **Victory Road 1F Puzzle (Western Section):** Confirmed a soft-lock state on the western side.
 The upper platform is a dead end.
 The only solution is to reset the puzzle by leaving and re-entering the map.
+- **Victory Road 1F Puzzle (Western Section):** Confirmed a soft-lock state on the western side.
+The upper platform is a dead end.
+The only solution is to reset the puzzle by leaving and re-entering the map.